DwellingSpace/hylia-blog/src/index.md

 ![](/images/jr-korpa-k9TDpGMDavs-unsplash.jpg)

 W﻿elcome.
-I work online and in-person in Hove, Brighton.
+I work online and in-person in counselling rooms in Brighton.
 What happens if I make this quite long - does the yellow banner get bigger to accommodate the writing?
 I'm going to keep going to see what happens - ooh it made it bigger I think.

 I﻿ work in an experiential way - what does that mean?

 Y﻿eah, well what *does* that mean?